-There are a wide range of factors that can affect the performance of your bond funds, but the impact of the changing value of the U.S. dollar is underappreciated and frequently misunderstood.
+A wide range of factors influence the performance of your bond funds, but the impact of the changing value of the U.S. dollar is underappreciated and frequently misunderstood.

 When a fund manager buys a foreign security, he or she will typically buy it in the “local market,” or the market where the security is actually issued.
 That means the manager must buy the security in the local currency, which requires the exchange of U.S. dollars into that currency.

 The currency exchange market is extremely active, which means that the value of the dollar is always shifting relative to the value of overseas currencies.
 The result is that a change in the value of the relationship between the dollar and the currency in which the security is purchased can have a meaningful impact on the value of the investment.
 The most important thing to remember is this:

 A strong dollar will have a negative impact on the performance of international bond funds (since the value of the foreign currencies is falling).